-This is a part time appointment.
+This is a full time appointment.
 FLSA Exempt position, not eligible for the overtime provisions of the FLSA.
 Minimum salary threshold must be met to maintain FLSA exemption.
-Night and weekend work will be required.
+Evening and weekend work may be required at times.

 Pursuant to Executive Order 161, no State entity, as defined by the Executive Order, is permitted to ask, or mandate, in any form, that an applicant for employment provide his or her current compensation, or any prior compensation history, until such time as the applicant is extended a conditional offer of employment with compensation.
 If such information has been requested from you before such time, please contact the Governor’s Office of Employee Relations at (518) 474-6988 or via email at email@example.com.

 About Stony Brook: